 The Academic Skills Center (ASC), located in the Mudd Learning Center, provides a variety of peer tutoring and academic assistance services for Albion College students.
 In addition, the ASC has three centers that offer professional assistance in learning skills, quantitative skills and writing.
 See the ASC Web site (www.albion.edu/asc/) for current information regarding subject area help rooms, to submit requests for peer tutors, or to request appointments with ASC staff.
 All services of the Academic Skills Center are free to Albion College students.

-The Learning Support Center (LSC) coordinates services and accommodations for students with disabilities.
+The Learning Support Center coordinates services and accommodations for students with disabilities.
 These services are provided in accordance with the Americans with Disabilities Act (ADA), and Section 504 of the Rehabilitation Act of 1973, and are intended to remove barriers to participation in the college environment.
 Examples of accommodations include extra time on examinations, distraction-free test locations, classroom notetaking and books on tape.
-The College is not required to and will not provide accommodations that fundamentally alter the academic requirements for a course, a major or the degree.
-The College will provide support services to students who have provided the LSC with adequate documentation, met with a staff member to determine appropriate accommodations and request the accommodations each semester.
-The College cannot make retroactive accommodations.
-The LSC staff also provides general academic support services.
-These include academic coaching for time management, supplemental advising regarding course selection, and initial screening and information for students with questions regarding possible learning disabilities and ADHD.
+The center also monitors first-year student performance, and provides academic coaching for time management, supplemental advising regarding course selection, and initial screening and information for students with questions regarding possible learning disabilities and ADHD.

 The Learning Support Center helps students who want to improve or streamline their academic performance.
 Common student goals include improving reading speed and comprehension, learning effective test preparation, and organizing an overwhelming workload.
 First-year students often seek assistance from the center to bring their study skills up to college level; upper division students utilize the center for a wide variety of academic concerns.
 Students may request appointments or assistance at any time of the semester.